-Essential Oils are fast becoming a go-to for self-care when coping with mental health.
+Essential Oils are major go-to for self-care when coping with mental health.
 I use them frequently to help manage my complex Post-traumatic Stress Disorder caused by childhood abuse.

 On a regular basis, I deal with flashbacks, nightmares, depression, insomnia, and all the anxiety and panic attacks that come with all of that.

 Essential oils haven’t cured me of my responses to the trauma I have lived through, but they help me with coping when living becomes a challenge.

 Here is a list of 15 essential oils that I use to help aide my symptoms of C-PTSD.